Julien-Ben/adobe_engineering_task/README.md

 # Adobe Engineering Task : Roman Numeral convertor

-The aim of task was to build an API endpoint
+The aim of this task was to build an API endpoint which converts an integer to its Roman Numeral representation (a String).
+I used Spring Boot to create the endpoint because I was already a bit familiar with the framework.
+And I made the algorithm using Java.

 ### Roman Numerals Specification